beltofte/profile_installer/README.md

 1. Download this project.
 Place it in the profiles directory (as if it were an install profile).

-2. Extend the Installer class with a class named MyProfileInstaller (see ExampleInstaller.php).
+2. Extend the BaseProfile class with a class named MyProfileBaseProfile (see ExampleBaseProfile.php).

-3. Use MyProfileInstaller to manage installation and other install profile functionality (see example.profile and example.install).
+3. Use MyProfileBaseProfile to manage installation and other install profile functionality (see example.profile and example.install or example2.profile and example2.install).

 Create a subprofile
 -------------------

-Subprofiles include two files:
+SubProfiles include two files:

   mysubprofile.info: Declares subprofile's dependencies (just like a standard info file for any other Drupal install profile).

-  MySubprofile.php: Includes MySubprofile class.
-MySubprofile extends abstract Subprofile class (see SampleSubprofile.php), giving it the ability to hook into Drupal's installation process at all the same places where a standard install profile hooks in to set up an application..
+  MySubProfile.php: Includes MySubProfile class.
+MySubProfile extends abstract SubProfile class (see SampleSubProfile.php), giving it the ability to hook into Drupal's installation process at all the same places where a standard install profile hooks in to set up an application..

 Using subprofiles